dataplat/docker/samples/pwsh-arm64/README.md

-# compile sqlcmd using go
+# run pwsh in an arm64 container

 The included Dockerfile:

+* grabs a minimal dotnet container as the base
-* runs the golang base image that matches your architecture
+* copies just pwsh from the larger sdk image
-* clones the microsoft/go-sqlcmd repo
-* compiles sqlcmd to /tmp/sqlcmd

-A similar method was used to compile `sqlcmd` which is not included in SQL Server Edge ARM64 container, as SQL client tools are not available for ARM.

-## get started

-Here's how you make it run and copy the resulting sqlcmd file
+Here's how to get started:

 ```
 # clone this repo
 git clone --depth 1 https://github.com/sqlcollaborative/docker
-cd docker/samples/compile-go-sqlcmd
+cd docker/samples/pwsh-arm64

 # build the container
-docker build -t tempcontainer --no-cache .
+docker build -t pwsh --no-cache .

 # run it interactively to look around
-docker run -it tempcontainer

-# run it non-interactively
-docker run -d --name tempcontainer tempcontainer

-# copy a file
-docker cp tempcontainer:/tmp/sqlcmd .

-# stop and remove your container
+# remove the container once you're done
-docker rm -f tempcontainer
+docker run -it pwsh -rm
 ```